 The full Royal coastal walk is 26 kilometres and takes two days – but you can explore portions of it to get a taste of each part.
 Starting at Bundeena and walking to Little Marley Beach is a great option for first time National Park adventurers.
 It's easy enough for inexperienced bushwalkers, but still offers beautiful vantage points, a mixed bag of terrains and plenty of happy snap ops.
 The route navigates winds along the coastline, taking you over sandy red soil, through scrubby bushland and along the sandstone cliffs.
 Make sure you take plenty of water.
 We'd highly recommend packing your own picnic too.

-This lagoon is a top spot for picnicking, swimming and a (slightly terrifying) high jump off the rock.
-This primo spot is popular with day trippers – and unfortunately in recent times it has become a bit of a dumping ground – make sure you follow the 'leave no trace behind' ethos and take all your rubbish with you and respect the beautiful spot.
+This lagoon is a top spot for picnicking, swimming or bringing that oversized inflatable to lay about in the water on.
+This primo lagoon is popular with day trippers – and unfortunately in recent times it has become a bit of a dumping ground – make sure you follow the 'leave no trace behind' ethos and take all your rubbish with you and respect the beautiful spot.
 Or, even better, help clean up after less considerate visitors too.

 4. Ogle Wedding Cake Rock